Business Digitalization in Serbia — Questions and Answers

 7. Can I issue invoices manually on the portal?

-9. How long are e-invoices retained?
+9. How long are e-invoices kept?

 10. What are the penalties for non-compliance?